kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/06-nodes.md

     ![](../images/06-stack-complete.png)

 1. Now select the `Outputs` tab and note down the value of `NodeInstanceRole`.
-You need this when you configure your Amazon EKS nodes.
+You need this when you join your Amazon EKS nodes.

     ![](../images/06-node-role.png)